May 2, 2017

 The point is that this song, by means of the odd and complex wiring of our human brains, evokes the same memory every time.

 I’m thirteen years old and in the backseat of my grandparent’s green minivan in Traverse City, Michigan.
 I’m listening to “Someday We’ll Know” and the few other songs I like on that album, over and over again.

 My Grandpa Don is driving at his standard leisurely pace.
-Normally my Grandma Pat would scold him for going so slow, but we were on vacation.
+Had we been downstate, my Grandma Pat would have scolded him for going so slow, but we were on vacation.
 She relaxes in the front seat.
 Her head sometimes wobbles, ever so slightly, from side to side.
 I wonder if it’s her shy soul wanting to dance, or if she has some sort of ailment.
 I catch her doing it even after the radio goes static.

 The road winds up the Old Mission Peninsula.
 Curves give way to views of East or West Bay.
 We pass cherry orchards and steep, sandy banks spilling into the road.
 By the time we get to the lighthouse at the tip of the peninsula it feels like we’re at the end of the world.